Quick Fact Sheets

 - Any article, product, or means of conveyance not listed above if an authorized state inspector determines that it presents a risk of spreading emerald ash borer.

 Dear Reader, These questions and answers are for information and education.
 For the legal content of the quarantine and compliance agreement, please see the buttons to the right.
 Contact State Entomologist, Piera Siegert (271-2561 or email@example.com) for the authoritative answers to your specific questions.

 Where is the quarantine area in New Hampshire?

-A quarantine of all hardwood firewood, ash wood-products and all ash nursery stock is in effect for Belknap, Hillsborough, Merrimack, and Rockingham counties.
+A quarantine of all hardwood firewood, ash wood-products and all ash nursery stock is in effect for Belknap, Hillsborough, Merrimack, Rockingham and Strafford counties.

 What is a compliance agreement?